 If you were just starting out in your career, would you look to join a larger company like Dow, or a smaller company like Wildcat Discovery Technologies?

-Times and companies have changed since I started my career, so either is really OK.
+Times and companies have changed since I started my career, so either is OK.
 However, I do think experience in a large company makes an employee more valuable to a small company.

 Many contributors to ACS Industry Matters have written about the pivotal nature of internships to their personal development and career advancement.
 How would you assess the impact of your summer internships during graduate school at Chevron Oil Field Research Laboratories in California?

 I think internships (undergraduate or graduate) are extremely valuable for chemists – as it can be hard to visualize what industrial chemists spend their time doing.
 Are they in the lab all day?
 Desk job?
 Project management?
-I had an interesting project during that internship, but mainly I interacted with chemists of all degree levels and got a good picture of what kind of work chemists did for Chevron.
-It was also kind of cool they took us out to an oil rig off the coast of LA.
+I had an exciting project during that internship, but mainly I interacted with chemists of all degree levels and got a good picture of what kind of work chemists did for Chevron.
+It was also cool they took us out to an oil rig off the coast of LA.

 What are the key lessons you learned at Dow and Wildcat Discovery Technologies that you expect will propel your new consulting business?